 Mathematics in the Junior School at A.B.
 Paterson College is informed by the Australian Curriculum and underpinned by our Teaching for Understanding framework, which promotes challenge, interest and enjoyment.
 With uninterrupted blocks of focused learning time, the students participate in a variety of activities that foster critical thinking and problem-solving in real life contexts.

-Flexible groupings are a strong focus of mathematics classes, where teachers are able to differentiate their instruction according to their students’ readiness, learning profiles and interests.
+Needs based groupings including an extension class in Years 4-6 are offered.
+Differentiation in instruction according to the students’ readiness, learning profiles and interests is a key aspect of this program.
 Student progress is closely tracked through ongoing assessment, an essential part of differentiation, as it not only gives information about where the students are at, but more importantly informs and drives the next step in teacher instruction.